canyilmaz959/blackjack/README.md

-# first coding
+# simple blackjack
-this is my first coding
+this is a simple blackjack